 (1) All graphics should be posted on an overlay.
 Friendly and enemy unit symbols should be displayed on clear acetate placed on the operations overlay.
-These symbols can be marked with regular stick cellophane tape or with marking pen.
+These symbols can be marked with regular stick cellophane tape, push pins, or with marking pen.

-(2) The exact unit location is indicated by the center of mass of the symbol.
+(2) The exact unit location is indicated by the lower left hand corner of the symbol.

 (3) Units normally keep track of subordinate units two levels down.
 This may be difficult during the conduct of combat operations.
 It may be necessary to track locations of immediate subordinate units instead.

-The CP staff focuses on collecting the critical information the commander needs to fight the battle.
-Information flow is a constant problem in most CPs, especially since everyone in the CP must maintain a common operating picture.
-The battle captain's role is to plan, coordinate, supervise, and maintain communication flow throughout the CP to ensure the successful accomplishment of all assigned missions.
-The CP battle captain assists the commander, XO, and S3 by being the focal point in the CP for communications, coordination, and information management.
-The battle captain is also the CP officer in charge (OIC) in the absence of the commander, XO, and S3.
+The focus of the TOC staff is on collecting the critical information the commander needs to fight the battle.
+Information flow is a constant problem in most TOCs, especially since everyone in the TOC must maintain a common operating picture.
+The battle captain's role is to plan, coordinate, supervise, and maintain communication flow throughout the TOC to ensure the successful accomplishment of all assigned missions.
+The TOC battle captain assists the commander, XO, and S3 by being the focal point in the TOC for communications, coordination, and information management.
+The battle captain is also the TOC OIC in the absence of the commander, XO, and S3.

 a.
-The battle captain has the overall responsibility for the smooth functioning of the CP facility and its staff elements.
+The battle captain has the overall responsibility for the smooth functioning of the TOC facility and its staff elements.
 This range of responsibility includes—

-- Maintaining continuous operations of the CP while static and mobile.
+- Maintaining continuous operations of the TOC while static and mobile.